What is Equine Therapy?

 - It has been known to assist many different people with a variety of needs and hopes in therapy

 Why Equine Therapy?

-- The connection with the horse fosters increased self-esteem and confidence
+- A connection with horses fosters increased self-esteem and confidence.

-- It increases an individual’s ability to express their needs and emotions clearly
+- Equine Therapy can increase an individual’s ability to express their needs and emotions clearly.

-- Equine Therapy creates real-life situations in which individuals must learn to develop and integrate life-skills.
+- Equine Therapy allows for real-life situations in which individuals must learn to develop and integrate life-skills.

 Eve has worked with the following populations in the Equine Arena: